Ancilla-Assisted Protection of Information: Application to Atom-Cavity Systems: Abstract

 \section{Abstract}

-One of the major obstacles faced by quantum-enabled technology is the environmental noise that causes decoherence in the quantum system, thereby destroying much of its quantum aspects and introduces errors while the system undergoes quantum operations and processing.
-A number of techniques have been invented to mitigate the environmental effects; however, much of these techniques are specific to the environment and the quantum tasks at hand, limiting their applicability.
-Here we propose a protocol that makes arbitrary environments effectively noise-free or transparent.
-The protocol exploits non-local superposition in evolution as a quantum resource.
-Consequently, it enables full protection of quantum information and entanglement from decoherence, and perfect quantum communications across arbitrary noisy channels for any finite-dimensional quantum system.
-We also propose experimental schemes to implement this protocol on linear optical and atomic systems.
+One of the major obstacles faced by quantum-enabled technology is the environmental noise that causes decoherence in the quantum system, thereby destroying much of its quantum aspects and introducing errors while the system undergoes quantum operations and processing.
+A number of techniques have been invented to mitigate the environmental effects, and many of these techniques are specific to the environment and the quantum tasks at hand.
+Here, we propose a protocol that makes arbitrary environments effectively noise-free or transparent using an ancilla, which, in particular, is well suited to protect information stored in atoms.
+The ancilla, which is the photons, is allowed to undergo restricted but a wide class of noisy operations.
+The protocol transfers the information of the system onto the decoherence-free subspace and later retrieves it back to the system.
+Consequently, it enables full protection of quantum information and entanglement in the atomic system from decoherence.
+We propose experimental schemes to implement this protocol on atomic systems in an optical cavity.

-{\bf Introduction} -- A quantum system cannot be fully isolated from its environment, and the latter induces decoherence in the system, thereby destroying much of its quantum aspects, and introduces uncontrolled errors~\cite{Unruh95, Breuer02, Zurek03, Nielsen00}.
-Taking over environmental noise is thus one of the major challenges in quantum-enabled technologies today.
-Some of the well-known techniques to eliminate environmental effects include dynamical decoupling~\cite{Viola99, Khodjasteh05, Du09, Liu13}, and coherent feedback control~\cite{Bluhm10} to suppress the decoherence, quantum error-correction~\cite{Gottesman97, Chiaverini04, Aoki09, Yao12, Terhal15, Nielsen00}, and error-mitigating methods \cite{Temme17, Endo18, McArdle19, Kandala19, Kwiat00, Blume08} for quantum computation and simulations.
-In the context of long-distance quantum communication, protocols based on quantum switches and indefinite causal-order have been proposed to improve channel capacities~\cite{Guerin16, Ebler18, Chiribella18}.
-However, much of these techniques have limited applicability and specific to the nature of environments and the quantum tasks under consideration.